chef-boneyard/chef-rfc/rfc020-community-guidelines.md

 Disagreements happen, but should not be an excuse for poor behavior and bad manners.
 When disagreements do happen, let’s work together to solve them effectively and in a way that ensures that everyone understands what the disagreement was.
 Here are some guidelines to consider when conflicts or disagreements occur:

 * Step away from the disagreement or conflict - walking away from a situation is often a great way to prevent escalation.
-* Consider the other person's experience and view point
+* Consider the other person's experience and view point.
-* Consider the other person's perception of your experience and view point
+* Consider the other person's perception of your experience and view point.
-* Be respectful and follow our community guidelines
+* Be respectful and follow our community guidelines.
-* Listen to what the other person has to say
+* Listen to what the other person has to say.
-* Ask open-ended, clarifying questions
+* Ask open-ended, clarifying questions.
 * Bring the conflict to some resolution or escalate to a community advocate.

 #### Guidelines for handling incidents